the-turing-way/the-turing-way/workshops/book-dash/2023-Nov-BookDash-10.md

            * Will be transferred into a PR soon (Ale is happy to collaborate)
        * ASK:

-   * Name: Accessibility Working Group
+   * Name: Accessibility Working Group (Patricia, Liz & Jesica)
        * Links to Issues and PR:
        * ASK: